ShreejithSG/birdclef-bioacoustic-classification/README.md

 # BirdCLEF 2025 - Bioacoustic Bird Detector 🐦

 This repository contains the core codebase developed for the BirdCLEF 2025 challenge, featuring a **novel per-species binary classification framework** for bioacoustic bird detection.
-The approach deviates from conventional multi-class CNN pipelines by building **dedicated binary classifiers for each species**, making it highly interpretable, modular, and easier to scale across hundreds of species.
+The approach deviates from conventional multi-class CNN pipelines by building **dedicated binary classifiers for each species**, making it highly interpretable, modular, and scalable across hundreds of classes.

-The final methodology was submitted as a working notes paper to **CLEF 2025** and is currently under review.
+The final methodology was submitted as a **working notes paper to CLEF 2025** and is currently under review.

+> 🧪 This project was developed as part of **DSC 291: Machine Learning Competitions** at UC San Diego, under the guidance of Prof. Berk Ustun.

 ---